 From the Blog

-THE SURVEILLANCE PARTY OF CANADA: PRIVACY POLICY
+THE SURVEILLANCE PARTY OF CANADA: POLICY FOR THE PROTECTION OF PERSONAL INFORMATION (AMENDED APRIL 1, 2024)

-The Surveillance Party of Canada (SPOC) is committed to the principle that Canadians should be monitored and tracked as extensively as possible in order to
+The Surveillance Party of Canada (SPOC) is committed to the principle that Canadians should be monitored and tracked as extensively as possible in order